Vvek27/Customer-Churn-Prediction/README .md

 whether the customer leave the bank or not based on the feature in the dataset

-i have used streamlit for web application and used ANN for training the model
+I have used streamlit for web application and used ANN for training the model

 ## Demo